daviesombasa/OSINT-Tools/GHunt2/README.md

   <li>Once download, go to your www.google.com page and click on the cookie-editor addon to view your cookies</li>
   <li>Now go back to your python script and copy in the cookies.
 (Be carefull to copy them properly and avoid having spaces or identation)</li>
 </ol>

 ### c.
 Using the automated way (not compatible with docker)
 <ol>
-  <li></li>
-  <li></li>
-  <li></li>
+  <li>Obtain the GHunt cookie addon ( available only on Firefox from - https://addons.mozilla.org/fr/firefox/addon/ghunt-companion/ )</li>
+  <li>Select option 1 to use the GHunt addon.
+GHunt will begin listening on a port generated.</li>
+  <li>Go back to www.google.com and open the GHunt addons.</li>
+  <li>Then click on Method 1.
+The cookies will be updated automatically.</li>
 </ol>
-i) Obtain the GHunt cookie addon ( available only on Firefox from - https://addons.mozilla.org/fr/firefox/addon/ghunt-companion/ <br>
-ii) Select option 1 to use the GHunt addon.
-GHunt will begin listening on a port generated. <br>
-iii) Go back to www.google.com and open the GHunt addons.
-Then click on Method 1.
-The cookies will be updated automatically.

 ## 5. Using the tool:
 ### a.
 Using the email option to gather information